alem-platform/sprint-js/story08/debounce/README.md

 # Debounce

-Create your own implementation of the lodash debounce function.
+Create your own implementation of the lodash `debounce` function.

 ### Instructions

-Write a function 'debounce' that works exactly like \_.debounce from lodash.
+Write a function `debounce` that works exactly like \_.debounce from `lodash`.
 Your function should accept these parameters:

 - func (Function): The function to debounce